medically reviewed by Dr Godmi Tresa

 People presume that the process may be caused by increased oxidative stress or direct fermentation of products in the diet.

-AMLA PITTA in Ayurveda - How Indigestion, GERD and Halitosis are Correlated?
+AMLA PITTA in Ayurveda - How are Indigestion, GERD, and Halitosis Correlated?

 The scholars of Ayurveda have related almost all the health issues in the human body to indigestion.

-Ayurveda considers vitiation of digestive fire/agni as the root cause of diseases.
+Ayurveda considers vitiation of digestive fire/agni to be the root cause of diseases.

 According to Ayurvedic experts, GERD results from improper digestive health, resulting in repeated sour eructations, known as Amlapitta.